Stuycs-K/final-project-3-shekyank-linv/HOMEWORK.md

 `>++[[>]>+++++++++++++[<++++++++>-]<[<]>-]>--.>+.++++++++++.>.`

+**Deliverable:** Text document containing the trace.

 ## Problem 2: Optimization
 The following brainf*ck program prints the message "cat" when run.
-Propose one optimization that can be made to shorten the length of the program.
+Propose one optimization that can be made to shorten the length of the program (explanation or pseudocode).

 ```
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++